peterjmartinson/writing/DistractedFortune/20250402_NotGettingThingsDone/draft.md

 How to Not Get Things Done
 ==========================

+_Disclaimer:  this post contains affiliate links.
+If you click on them and buy the products, I'll get a cut of the profit.
+I promise they're good products!_

 Story time!

 I embarked on my productivity porn addiction back around 2013, when I discovered David Allen's [_Getting Things Done_](LINK) (GTD).
 After skimming a bootleg version of his book on my tiny iPhone, I reckoned I had found the secret to life!